Qatar reiterates denial that its government involved in EU corruption case | Law-Order

 The suspension affects legislation linked to visa liberalisation, an EU-Qatar aviation agreement and planned visits until the allegations have been confirmed or dismissed.
 "The decision to impose such a discriminatory restriction...will negatively effect regional and global security cooperation, as well as ongoing discussions around global energy poverty and security," the diplomat said.

 Qatar had been "exclusively criticised and attacked" in the investigation and was deeply disappointed that the Belgian government "made no effort to engage with our government to establish the facts" the statement said.
-A spokesperson for the Belgian Justice Ministry did not immediately comment on this.
+A spokesperson for the European Parliament declined to comment on the accusation.

 ALSO READ